-Sleep marks the very first separation from our babies.
-Like most parents, I well recall tiptoeing into the nursery to check on my little one’s breathing when they were sleeping soundly.
+Sleep safety is something you will definitely be aware of once you have a baby.
+More than any other time in your life.
+That is in part, because sleep marks the very first separation from our babies.
+Like most parents, I can recall tiptoeing into the nursery to check on my little one’s breathing when they were sleeping soundly.
 Without question the worst fear of any parent is the fear that their baby dies whilst asleep – commonly known as cot death or SIDS.

-Millions is spent annually on SIDS research and while the jury is still out on exactly what causes a baby to die in its sleep, we do know what the heightened risk factors are.
-Co-sleeping, especially on a soft surface, such as a couch or if a parent is under the influence of drugs or alcohol significantly increase the risk of death.
-A baby sleeping on her tummy likewise increases the risk considerably.
+Millions is spent annually on SIDS research and while the jury is still out on exactly what causes a baby to die in their sleep, we do know what the heightened risk factors are.
+Co-sleeping, especially on a soft surface, such as a couch or if a parent is under the influence of drugs or alcohol, significantly increase the risk of death.
+A baby sleeping on their tummy also increases the risk considerably.
 Smoking whilst pregnant and exposure to cigarette smoke is also seen as a risk factor.

-- Place your baby on her back or side to sleep.
-If you place your baby on her side, use a wedge to ensure she cannot roll onto her tummy.
+- Place your baby on their back or side to sleep.
+If you place your baby on their side, use a wedge to ensure that they can’t roll onto their tummy.

 - A separate but close sleeping environment is recommended: The risk of SIDS has been shown to be reduced when babies sleep in a separate cot/crib, in the same room as parents to allow for more convenient breastfeeding and contact.

 - Avoid overheating your baby by keeping the bedroom temperature comfortable for a lightly clothed adult.
-21 degrees is the perfect temperature for your baby’s room
+21 degrees Celsius is the perfect temperature for your baby’s room.

 - Use a dummy – for some reason, babies who suck dummies have a lowered risk of cot death.

 Be sure to follow these sleep safety tips at all times and speak to your doctor if your anxiety around the subject is starting to overwhelm you.